-Here is an example of a semi variable cost.
-Let’s say you subscribe to a phone service that charges $40 dollars per month, plus $0.10 per minute for each additional minute beyond 500 minutes per month.
+For example, let’s say you subscribe to a phone service that charges $40 dollars per month, plus $0.10 per minute for each additional minute beyond 500 minutes per month.

-If you talk for less than 500 minutes per month, the cost is $40 dollars per month.
+If you talk for less than 500 minutes per month, then the cost is $40 dollars per month.
 Beyond 500 minutes, the cost increases.
 This is an example of a semi variable cost.
 The flat rate of $40 dollars for 500 minutes is the fixed cost component.
 The additional $0.10 per minute for each additional minute beyond 500 minutes is the variable cost component.

-The electric company charges the manufacturing company a flat monthly rate of $300 dollars per month for basic electricity service, and then charges $0.015 per kilowatt hour (kwh).
+The electric company charges the manufacturing company a flat monthly rate of $300 dollars per month for basic electricity service.
+Then they charge $0.015 per kilowatt hour (kwh).
 In this example, the flat rate of $300 dollars per month is the fixed cost component.
-And the $0.015 per kwh is the variable cost component.
+And the variable cost component is $0.015 per kwh.

-If the manufacturing company uses 50,000 kwhs of electricity in a particular month, its electric bill would be $1,050 dollars. ($1,050 = $300 + ($0.015 x 50,000kwhs)).
-And if the manufacturing company uses 100,000 kwhs of electricity the following month, its electric bill would be $1,800 dollars. ($1,800 = $300 + ($0.015 x 100,000kwhs)).
+If the manufacturing company uses 50,000 kwhs of electricity in a particular month, then its electric bill would be $1,050 dollars. ($1,050 = $300 + ($0.015 x 50,000kwhs)).
+And if the manufacturing company uses 100,000 kwhs of electricity the following month, then its electric bill would be $1,800 dollars. ($1,800 = $300 + ($0.015 x 100,000kwhs)).

 Cost accountants typically separate semi variable costs into their two distinct components – the fixed cost component and the variable cost component – when dealing with semi variable costs.
-Treat the fixed cost component separately as a fixed cost; then treat the variable cost component separately as a variable cost.
+Treat the fixed cost component separately as a fixed cost.
+Then treat the variable cost component separately as a variable cost.
 This may cause a differentiation of cost that does not reflect economic reality, but it makes it easier to handle and examine the effects of semi variable costs.